|

 Obviously this always uses the Wall time.

-The format is the one return by the libc function ctime
+The format is the one return by the libc function ctime, for example

 Sat Jul 24 22:46:18 CEST 2004